Help center / FAQ /

 How do I understand my warranty contract's fine print?

-Focus on key sections: covered components, exclusions, claim procedures, deductibles, and cancellation terms.
-Pay attention to definition sections, as terms like "mechanical breakdown" have specific meanings.
-Look for coverage limitations, pre-authorization requirements, and approved repair facility restrictions.
-If language is unclear, contact customer service for clarification before purchase.
-SureBright uses plain English contracts and provides clear explanation guides.
+Focus on critical sections: what's covered and excluded, claim procedures, deductibles, and cancellation terms.
+Pay special attention to definitions - terms like "mechanical breakdown" have specific meanings that affect coverage.
+Look for coverage limitations, pre-authorization requirements, and repair facility restrictions.
+Don't hesitate to contact customer service for clarification before purchase.
+SureBright uses plain English contracts and provide explanation guides to help customers understand their coverage completely.

 Do warranties cover normal wear and tear?